zackaira/Blockons/readme.txt

 == Description ==

 [Blockons](https://blockons.com/go/website/)!
+Editor Blocks & Site Addons...
 It's free, it's customizable, and it's built for you!

-Add powerful and advanced blocks to your website to enhance the WordPress editor (previously known as Gutenberg), so you can easily create engaging and visually attractive website pages.
+Add powerful and advanced blocks to your website to enhance the WordPress editor (previously known as the Gutenberg editor), so you can easily create engaging and visually attractive website pages.

-We have 12 blocks available at the moment, but we're working on more...
-And we want to build what the you need, to be able to build a complete website using 1 blocks plugin.
+We have 12 editor blocks available at the moment (includes 3 WooCommerce blocks), but we're working on more...
+And we want to build gutenberg blocks that you need...
+We want to offer a complete blocks solution to building your website.

 ## Blockons Offers the following blocks

+Use any of the following gutenberg blocks to build your website.

 &#9989; **Search Bar / Icon** block
 The Search Bar / Icon block was originally designed for Full Site Editing, to be added to the site header or footer, but the search icon block can be used as a normal search bar, and used anywhere on your website.
 It will add an editable search bar or an icon with a search bar drop down or popup for your site viewers to search for content on your website.